osm2pgsql-dev/osm2pgsql-website/_manual-v2/06-flex-output.md

 programs need this.

 There seems to be a natural unique key, the OSM node, way, or relation ID the data came from.
-But there is a problem with that: Depending on the configuration, osm2pgsql sometimes adds several rows to the output tables with the same OSM ID.
-This typically happens when long linestrings are split into shorter pieces or multipolygons are split into their constituent polygons, but it can also happen if your Lua configuration adds two rows to the same table.
+But there is a problem with that: It depends on the Lua config file whether a key is unique or not.
+Nothing prevents you from inserting multiple rows into the database with the same id.
+It often makes sense in fact, for instance when splitting a multipolygon into its constituent polygons.

 If you need unique keys on your database tables there are two options: Using those natural keys and making sure that you don't have duplicate entries.
 Or